DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

    - If you do not have access to a Sandbox account in a different site, please contact marketplace@datadog.com.
    - Export your app manifest from the account in the *original* Datadog site by navigating to the app you've created in the Developer Platform, clicking the gear icon in the top right and clicking "Export App Manifest".
    - In your account in the *new* Datadog site, navigate to the Developer Platform and import your app manifest from step 2.
-   - Use this set of oauth client credentials (id and secret) to test that customers in this new data center can authorize the oauth client
+   - After successfully importing your manifest, navigate to the Oauth & Permissions tab to find your OAuth client, along with its Client ID and Client Secret.
+Use these credentials to test authorization from this site.

 9. Test any additional scopes that you’ve requested access for.